Enjoy Atmosphere of Modern Times and Western Modern Art. - Kurashiki Bikan Historical Quarter -

 Kurashiki Tenryo Summer Festival held on a Saturday of July is the largest festival in Kurashiki City.
 It is known for its dance competitions on the main street, Kurashiki Chuo-dori Avenue, extending from Kurashiki Station.
 It also has a Japanese chess tournament at Keiken-do of Shinkei-en Garden adjoining Ohara Museum of Art, performances on Kurashiki Chuo-dori Avenue by a Kurashiki-based Japanese drum group that are active both domestically and overseas, the final of a beauty contest, Kurashiki Komachi, at Ario Kurashiki and other performances.

 A 90-minute regular tour of the area with an English speaking guide is offered, departing from the entrance of Kurashiki Local History Museum at 9:30.
 No reservation is required.
-A charged tour, whose fee for a private visitor is 100 yen until March 31, 2020, starts in April.
+A charged tour for a private visitor costs 100 yen.
 A reservation is required and can be made by fax, not accepted online.
 A fax form is available at the site of "Kurashiki Welcome Tour Guides".
 For more information, visit the site.

 Getting here: 13 min. on foot from South Gate of Kurashiki Station